 - Anticipate mortgage payments.
 Understanding what you’ll be paying each month is key to planning how homeownership will look for you.
 Use SmartAsset’s free mortgage calculator to get a sense of what your monthly payment could be.

 - Be open to advice.
 If you want to know how home buying fits into your overall financial plan, consider speaking to a professional advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/undefined undefined, ©iStock.com/kate_sept2004, ©iStock.com/virojt